umang-888/INStaCHat/README.md

-# MERN Stack Real-Time Chat Application
+# MERN Real-Time Chat Application

-Welcome to the MERN Stack Real-Time Chat Application, a real-time chat application that's designed to enhance your communication experience, using the MERN stack (**MongoDB, Express.js, React, and Node.js**) and integrated WebSocket technology for instantaneous message delivery.
+Welcome to the MERN Real-Time Chat Application, a real-time chat application that's designed to enhance your communication experience, using the MERN stack (**MongoDB, Express.js, React, and Node.js**) and integrated WebSocket technology for instantaneous message delivery.
 This chat application enables users to seamlessly connect, chat, and exchange messages in real-time.
 Our user interface is designed with interactivity in mind, leveraging React, while the backend server infrastructure, built with Express.js and Node.js, ensures a user-friendly and engaging experience.